-COVID19 NOTEUntil the pandemic subsides, the Rotary Friendship Exchange program is suspended.
-Like everyone else we are excited to resume more normal lives as soon as possible.
-As an RFE needs a minimum 6 months planning, we are now looking at 2022 for our next RFE events.
+COVID19 NOTEAs the pandemic subsides, the Rotary Friendship Exchange program is closer to being reactivated.
+As an RFE needs a minimum 6 months planning, we are now looking at 2023 for our next RFE events.
 Mean time, it's always nice to dream and plan.
 Contact details remain the same, below, for more information.

 LOVE TRAVEL.
 LOVE ROTARY.